1. Why use this guide?

 9. What's held elsewhere?

-Contact the National Archives and Records Administration for records of over 100,000 helpers and correspondence files of the Allied Screening Commission, and the routing slips of the Commission's paying and investigating officers.
+Contact the American National Archives and Records Administration for records of over 100,000 helpers and correspondence files of the Allied Screening Commission, and the routing slips of the Commission's paying and investigating officers.